 In fulfillment of his own prophecy Jesus was dead for three complete days, resurrected, then early on a Sunday morning ascended into heaven.

 The thief on the cross next to his requested Jesus "remember me when thou comest into thy kingdom" (Luke 23:43).
 The question is when does Christ receive his kingdom?
 Did he receive it immediately after he died?
 According to prophecy, the kingdom Jesus will rule will be instituted at his SECOND COMING, when he returns as King of kings and Lord of lords.

 "And in the days of these (end time) kings the God of heaven will SET UP A KINGDOM which shall never be destroyed; and the kingdom shall not be left to other people; it shall break in pieces and consume all these kingdoms, and it shall stand forever."
 (Daniel 2:44, see also Revelation 11:15, 17)

 The Bible is clear that the Kingdom reigned by Jesus Christ will not fully come into existence until the near future.
 This means the thief on the cross could NOT have immediately, upon his death, entered the "kingdom" he requested since it was not fully set up!
 For additional study on this topic please read our article "What is the Kingdom of God?"

 An error in punctuation

-Jesus didn't promise the thief on the cross immediate entrance into heaven / paradise - a reward that the Bible states even King David had not yet received (Acts 2:29).
-Jesus did see, however, the beginning of repentance that he had.
+Jesus did not promise the thief on the cross immediate entrance into heaven, a reward that the Bible says even King David had not yet received (Acts 2:29).
+Our Savior did detect, however, a repentant heart on the part of the man dying next to him.
 He knew that the man would be resurrected in God's second resurrection of the dead and given a full chance at salvation.
-From his attitude, Jesus knew that the man would fully repent, receive God's spirit, and eventually be given the gift of eternal life.
-For more on the resurrections of the dead please read How many resurrections from the DEAD are there?
+Jesus said what he said because he knew from the thief's attitude that he would someday fully repent, receive God's spirit, and eventually be given the gift of eternal life.